marcosdh1987/marcosdh1987/README.md

 - 👋 Hi, I’m @marcosdh1987
-- 👀 I’m interested in technologies AI and Data science
+- 👀 I’m interested in technologies ML and Data science
-- 🌱 I’m currently learning Data Science, Machine Learning and Python Dev
+- 🌱 I’m always learning Data Science, Machine Learning and Python Dev
-- 💞️ I’m looking to collaborate on Big Data projects
+- 💞️ I’m looking to collaborate on ML projects
-- 📫 How to reach me...here
+- 📫 How to reach me https://marcosdh1987.github.io/cv/

 <!---
 marcosdh1987/marcosdh1987 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.